harryzhu626/giv/README.md

 ## some reflections
 - scalability: the app isn't designed with scalability in mind, nor does it need to worry about scalability.
 The game will not add new attributes to characters and since at most 2 characters are introduced per version, if the game runs for another 4 years, the character roster will only increase by 70 characters ((52 weeks / 1/6 version/week) x 2 char/version x 4).
-- creating the table: I'm sure there are better way to generate table than rewriting html for each filter change.
+- creating the chart: I'm sure there are better way to generate the chart than rewriting html for each filter change.